1977 New York City mayoral election: Withdrew

 Abzug represented parts of Manhattan and the Bronx in the U.S. House.
 In 1975, she left her seat to run for the U.S. Senate but was narrowly defeated in the Democratic primary by Daniel Patrick Moynihan.

 Cuomo, a liberal from Queens, had been appointed Secretary of State by Governor Hugh Carey in 1976, after losing the election for lieutenant governor in 1974.

 Ed Koch, a Jewish politician from Greenwich Village, began his career as "just a plain liberal," but shifted rightward, towards being a "liberal with sanity".

-Longtime city political figure Edward N. Costikyan led a significant campaign early in the race, but by mid-May he decided to withdraw and gave his endorsement to Koch.

-Other major candidates running were Rep. Herman Badillo of the Bronx, Manhattan Borough President Percy Sutton, and civic watchdog Joel Harnett.

-Republican

-Roy Goodman served in the State Senate.
-Barry Farber, a conservative radio talk show host, also ran.